 I like how this is the bag I use for travel (gadgets + personal items + snowboard gear) and at the same time it’s the backpack I can also comfortably and reliably use when riding.
 All you have to do is empty it out and maybe leave the riding essentials (water bottle, maybe shovel, etc) and you’re good.

 It’s perfect too for flying because first and foremost, it fits perfectly well under the seat in front of you (even while it’s full).
 The other is that every is so accessible.
 For example, I would have goggles in the pouch and laptop in the main pocket along with other things.
 Every time I pass by security it seems to be so easy to open that main pocket, reach in without looking, and easily pull out (and even put back) my laptop for inspection.

 I’ve dumped so many things in so many trips yet it hasn’t made any holes nor did it break down or anything.

 It’s not fun when you go through trees/glades with these lol.
 Well, backpacks in general.
 It’s like someone did a clothesline (wrestling) on you lol.

-Overall I’d highly recommend this product, especially if you’re a snowboarder; even better if you travel and you snowboard!
+Overall I’d highly recommend the Dakine Mission 25L Backpack, especially if you’re a snowboarder; even better if you travel and you snowboard!
 It’s very comfortable, stylish, and very versatile.
 It’s rugged and it stands the test of time (been using it a lot for 3 years already).
 Above all, it’s very awesome and worth it for its price point.

 Cheers and more snow to you!